Supersoft X-ray source: V751 Cyg

-V751 Cyg (BB, MW) is a VY Scl CV, has a bolometric luminosity of 6.5 x 10^{36} erg/s, and emits soft X-rays at quiescence.
+V751 Cyg (BB, MW) is a VY Scl CV, has a bolometric luminosity of 6.5 × 10^{36} erg/s, and emits soft X-rays at quiescence.
 The discovery of a weak soft X-ray source of V751 Cyg at minimum presents a challenge as this is unusual for CVs which commonly display weak hard X-ray emission at quiescence.

-The high luminosity (6.5 x 10^{36} erg/s) is particularly hard to understand in the context of VY Scl stars generally, because observations suggest that the binaries become simple red dwarf + white dwarf pairs at quiescence (the disk mostly disappears).
+The high luminosity (6.5 × 10^{36} erg/s) is particularly hard to understand in the context of VY Scl stars generally, because observations suggest that the binaries become simple red dwarf + white dwarf pairs at quiescence (the disk mostly disappears).
 "A high luminosity in soft X-rays poses an additional problem of understanding why the spectrum is of only modest excitation."
 The ratio He II λ4686/Hβ did not exceed ~0.5 in any of the spectra recorded up to 2001, which is typical for accretion-powered CVs and does not approach the ratio of 2 commonly seen in supersoft binaries (CBSS).

-Pushing the edge of acceptable X-ray fits toward lower luminosity suggests that the luminosity should not exceed ~2 x 10^{33} ergs/s, which gives only ~4 x 10^{31} ergs/s of reprocessed light in the WD about equal to the secondary's expected nuclear luminosity.
+Pushing the edge of acceptable X-ray fits toward lower luminosity suggests that the luminosity should not exceed ~2 × 10^{33} ergs/s, which gives only ~4 × 10^{31} ergs/s of reprocessed light in the WD about equal to the secondary's expected nuclear luminosity.